tuwonga/fast_Dreambooth_4_kaggle/README.md

 Thank you.

-UPDATE > latest version with text encoder training

-You can edit the % of text encoder
+UPDATE > latest version with text encoder training, you can edit the % of text encoder UPDATE > fp16 option added